Imagine a barren land. The earth is dry, and cracked. Nothing grows there. There is no water. No life.

 Have you ever thought about Jesus’ posture on the cross?

-Arms wide open.
-Like He is ready to embrace us.
+His arms were spread open, like He is ready to embrace us.
 Baring His heart.

 Like He is calling out, “Come to me, all who labor and are heavy laden, and I will give you rest.
 Take my yoke upon you, and learn from me, for I am gentle and lowly in heart, and you will find rest for your souls.”
 (Matthew 11:28-29)